faerlin-developer/mandelbrot-visualizer/README.md

 The application uses `SDL2` to draw graphics on the screen.
 Consult the official [installation website](https://wiki.libsdl.org/SDL2/Installation) for SDL2.
-Alternatively, you can install SDL2 and its dependencies by running the commands below:
+Alternatively, you can install SDL2 and its dependencies on bash Linux by running the commands below:

 ```bash
 $ sudo apt-get install build-essential git make \